ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesOperationsApi.md

             try
             {
-                // Move to a folder
-                FileOperationArrayWrapper result = apiInstance.MoveBatchItems(batchRequestDto);
+                // Move or copy to a folder FileOperationArrayWrapper result = apiInstance.MoveBatchItems(batchRequestDto);
                 Debug.WriteLine(result);
             }